wgregoryw/roadhouse-static/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE.md](LICENSE.md) file for details.